-Laser Spine Institute offers minimally invasive procedures to remove bone spurs with minimal recuperation and a very high success rate.
+Laser Spine Institute offers minimally invasive procedures to remove bone spurs, and these procedures require minimal recuperation and have a very high success rate.
 Depending on the location of the bone spur(s), Laser Spine Institute’s foraminotomy or laminotomy procedures can be performed to remove them.
 These procedures relieve the pain and symptoms associated with bone spurs.
-In addition, Laser Spine Institute’s successful procedures are done in an outpatient setting and offer a short recovery time.
+In addition, Laser Spine Institute’s successful procedures are performed in an outpatient setting and offer a short recovery time.

 The expert staff at Laser Spine Institute always provides exceptional care to all visitors.
-Feel free to take a moment and view our page dedicated to educating you on our award winning spine surgeons .
+Feel free to take a moment and view our page dedicated to educating you on our expert spine surgeons .

 Laser Spine Institute has helped thousands of people from around the world find relief from neck and back pain.
 Take a moment and read through a few of our previous patient testimonials to see the lives we have touched.

-If you have remaining questions, browse through our FAQ pages to help you answer them.
+If you have remaining questions, browse through our FAQ pages to find an answer.
 Here, the experts at Laser Spine Institute have answered some of the most common questions they encounter.
 If you still have questions, or would like more information on how we can help change your life with our bone spur treatment options , please feel free to contact us and we will be happy to assist you.

-Nonsurgical treatment for bone spurs causing nerve impingement include: medications such as anti-inflammatories, muscle relaxers and pain medications.
+Non-surgical treatment for bone spurs causing nerve impingement can include medications such as anti-inflammatories, muscle relaxers and pain medications.
 Cortisone injections can also provide temporary relief.
 Physical therapy and exercise can strengthen the muscles around the area but typically do not provide permanent pain relief.

-The most unfortunate problem with today’s conventional back surgery is dealing with lengthy hospital stays and painful recoveries.
-Fortunately, Laser Spine Institute’s minimally invasive bone spurs treatment is performed on an outpatient basis and typically requires a less arduous rehabilitation than open neck or back surgery.
+The most unfortunate problems with today’s conventional back surgery are dealing with lengthy hospital stays and painful recoveries.
+However, Laser Spine Institute’s minimally invasive bone spur treatment is performed on an outpatient basis and typically requires a less arduous rehabilitation than open neck or back surgery.
 The time spent in the facility will include preoperative testing, surgery, postoperative consultation and more.
 For more information on Laser Spine Institute’s streamlined patient experience, click here.